 Dear Ms. Rachel,

-This letter is to warn you against any future stealing of the company property.
+This letter is to warn you against any future stealing of the company’s property.

 Your colleagues have reported your stealing habits.
-Since last few months, numerous calculators, stationery, company mugs, etc. have been constantly stolen from your department.
+Over the last few months, numerous calculators, stationery, company mugs, etc., have been constantly stolen from your department.
 Upon investigation, you have been proven guilty.

 This type of behavior is unacceptable in our organization.
-You are expected to change this stealing habit and pay a fine of $200/- to the company till 20th September 2019.
-If this stealing would not stop and/or the fine would not be paid, you will be terminated.
+You are expected to change this stealing habit and pay the company a $200/—fine by 20 September 20XX.
+You will be terminated if this stealing does not stop and/or the fine is not paid.

 We hope to see a change in you.
-For any questions, you can contact us at [Contact].
+If you have any questions, please contact us at [Contact].

 Regards,